ValentinoBorgo/Clinica_Turnos/README.md

 - ![React](https://img.shields.io/badge/-React-333333?style=flat&logo=react)</br>
 - ![Redux](https://img.shields.io/badge/-Redux-333333?style=flat&logo=redux)</br>

-## Instalación
+## Installation
 //
 //
 //

-## Contribuciones
+## Contributions

-Las contribuciones son siempre bienvenidas.
-Si encuentras algún problema o tienes alguna sugerencia, no dudes en abrir un issue o enviar un pull request.
+Contributions are always welcome.
+If you encounter any problems or have any suggestions, feel free to open an issue or send a pull request.

 ## Autores